Collin-Potter/UrbanDictionaryApplication/README.md

 ## Project Demo
 ### Search for term

-Upon clicking 'Define' button, user will see an indeterminate progress bar followed by a recycler view list of each definition related to the requested term on UrbanDictionary
+Upon clicking 'Define' button after filling in desired term to define, user will see an indeterminate progress bar followed by a recycler view list of each definition related to the requested term on UrbanDictionary

 ### Order the list